Menu

 }

-• url: Set this value to the address of the Fleet Management API.
-If unset, the service is non-operational.
+• url: Set this value to the base URL of the Fleet Management service.
+If url is unset, the service is non-operational.

 • basic_auth: Use this block to authenticate to the service.

-• The username is the same as your stack’s ID.
+• The username is the same as your instance ID.

-• The password_file points to the location of the token you added to your access policy in the previous section.
+• The password is the token you added to your access policy in the previous section.
+If you prefer to save your token in a secure file, use password_file = "<PASSWORD_FILE_PATH>" instead.

 • id: Set this value to a unique identifier for the collector.
 If the collector is deployed with persistent storage, id is reused across restarts.